Access the Series: Enrolling now in The Estate Registry. →

 • 1 pint fresh strawberries hulled and halved

-The Cold-Fat Biscuit Architecture
+The Dry Biscuit Base

 • 2 ¼ cups unbleached all-purpose flour plus more for dusting